lucio-cornejo/my-portfolio/README.md

   - for the custom theme to work, create a folder assets in /my-portfolio/ and include a scss file for the custom theme.

+  - include custom scripts (js) in the footer.html added for Yihui's MathJax library inclusion.

 -->